Unfinished Music No. 1: Two Virgins: Cover

+Release and aftermath

-Release and aftermathUnfinished Music No.1: Two Virgins was released by Apple Records in the US in electronically rechanneled stereo on 11 November 1968, and in the UK in mono and electronically rechanneled for stereo on 29 November 1968.
+Unfinished Music No.1: Two Virgins was released by Apple Records in the US in electronically rechanneled stereo on 11 November 1968, and in the UK in mono and electronically rechanneled for stereo on 29 November 1968.
 The mono version was available only in the UK by mail order.
 The album was distributed by Track Records in the UK and Tetragrammaton Records in the US after EMI refused to produce the cover or sleeve to the record, unless it was changed.
 EMI, however, pressed the record in Britain, while the album cover was printed by Technik.
 Apple employee Jack Oliver got around the sleeve packing problem by hiring several Apple scruffs to package the album into sleeves "in the basement of the old Apple shop".

 It took Lennon six months to persuade his fellow band members to agree to the release of the album, and despite not approving of the front cover, Paul McCartney was asked to provide a note for it which read: "When two great Saints meet, it is a humbling experience.
 The long battles to prove he was a Saint."
 In the UK, McCartney's quote and the album title were placed on its back cover.
 Unfinished Music No.1: Two Virgins failed to chart in the UK (and only 5,000 British copies were ever pressed), but managed to reach number 124 in the US, after 25,000 copies were sold.
 Several months after its release, Capitol gave away promotional blank picture disc copies of the album to its employees.